jabocken/CV2018Fall/docs/README.md

 Visual analysis of the components on a printed circuit board (PCB) can provide additional security and quality assurance.
-For this reason, we decided to use computer vision techniques to classify PCB components by type, achieving around 80% accuracy with the methodologies we tried.
+For this reason, we decided to use computer vision techniques to classify PCB components by type (resistor, capacitor, etc.), achieving around 80% accuracy with the methodologies we tried.

 ![Given picture and component bounding boxes, isolate components, and using CNN and other methods, classify!](figures/teaser.png)